 What You Need to Know about Getting a VA Loan

-You have served your country in the military and one of ways your country is saying thank you is with an opportunity for a VA loan in Denver, CO.
+You have served your country in the military and one of ways your country is saying thank you is with an opportunity for a VA loan in Colorado and Florida.
 Ask the mortgage professionals at Golden Lenders for help in applying for this loan.

 This area is one where many active, former, and retired military personnel choose to live because of its beauty, as well as its proximity to bases, such as Fort Carson, Schriever AFB, and Peterson Airbase.
 Our mortgage company is eager to provide you with information and assistance in acquiring a VA home loan.

 A VA loan is a veterans’ benefit that came into being as World War II was nearing its end.
 This piece of the GI Bill of Rights focused on helping military members returning from the war get re-established on the home front.
 With a loan from the U.S. government, veterans could establish credit and buy a home.

 The federal government itself does not make the loan.
 Instead, it stands behind these loans.
 With the government’s guaranty, veterans could borrow money for a house with no down payment from banks or mortgage companies, and savings and loan associations.

 There are specific eligibility requirements for VA loans that concern the war in which the veteran fought, discharge status, and length of service.
 Here is information for veterans who have served during a war or time of conflict for at least 90 days and received an honorable discharge: